 The cove, and the small bay and island beside the property are great places to get acquainted with ocean swimming.
 If you are looking to add do a bit of distance work, you can swim escorted from the cove, through Lama Pass and around the corner to Shearwater – a solid 10km swim.
 For those wanting to do a bit of current work, swim from Bella Bella to the cove.
 The natural current runs in the opposite direction and if there is a bit of wind can offer a sweet bumpy ride.

 Kayaks and other small water craft are available for your support crew to use.
-If you are interested in private coaching or organizing a group for a swim camp let us know.
-Susan lives and trains here throughout the summer.
+If you are interested in private coaching or an organized swim camp let Susan know.